Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                is sent to the same output as regular messages.
                                If specified without value, the default output is `{TelemetryTopic}/metadata`.
+      --stt, --schematopictemplate, --SchemaTopicTemplate[=VALUE]
+                             The topic that schemas should be sent to if schema publishing is configured.
+                               In case of MQTT schemas will not be sent with .
+                               Only valid if schema publishing is enabled (`-- ps`).
+                               The template variables
+                                   `{RootTopic}`
+                                   `{SiteId}`
+                                   `{PublisherId}`
+                                   `{TelemetryTopic}`
+                               can be used as variables inside the template.
+                               Default: `{TelemetryTopic}/schema` which means
+                               the schema is sent to a sub topic where the telemetry message is sent to.
       --uns, --datasetrouting, --DefaultDataSetRouting=VALUE
                              Configures whether messages should automatically
                                be routed using the browse path of the monitored